-The grant program has three priority areas, listed below:
+Round 5 had three priority areas, listed below:

-Priority 1: Local match funding for FY2018 E-Rate Category 2 school network infrastructure costs
+Priority 1: Local match funding for FY2018 E-rate Category 2 school network infrastructure costs.

-Priority 2: School or district network infrastructure up to \$50 per student eligible but for which our district/school no longer has remaining Category 2 eligibility for the schools in its application.
+Priority 2: School or district network infrastructure up to \$50 per student eligible but for which the district/school no longer had remaining Category 2 eligibility for the schools in its application.

 Priority 3: Digital devices up to \$50 per student.
-To be eligible, districts must have utilized all Category 2 E-Rate eligibility or could commit in writing that no E-Rate eligible network upgrades will be done over the next two years.
+To be eligible, districts must have utilized all Category 2 E-rate eligibility or could commit in writing that no E-rate eligible network upgrades will be completed over the next two years.

-For Priorities 2 and 3, these funds are not intended to purchase a \$50 device or piece of equipment per student.
-Rather, as a whole, the total eligible funding amount derived from the \$50/student should be used for network equipment or digital devices that comply with grant requirement and best serve the students.
+For Priorities 2 and 3, funds were not intended to purchase a \$50 device or piece of equipment per student.
+Rather, the total eligible funding amount derived from the \$50/student could be used for network equipment or digital devices that complied with the grant requirements and best served students.